build-on-aws/content/tutorials/navigating-amazon-eks/eks-karpenter-fargate/index.md

 ---
 title: "Installing and Configuring Karpenter on Fargate for Autoscaling in Amazon EKS"
-description: Doing less to improve the efficiency and cost of running workloads
+description: "Doing less to improve the efficiency and cost of running workloads."
 tags:
     - eks-cluster-setup
     - eks